Sakitama Kofun Cluster: Overview

 According to the Nihon Shoki chronicle, in 534 AD, Emperor Ankan appointed Nao Kasahara as Kuni no miyatsuko after he won a succession battle in Musashi Province for that post, and miraculously a keyhole-shaped tomb appeared in Kasahara, Saitama Country (present-day Konosu, Saitama) overnight, indicating the favor of the Yamato kingdom.
-This has led to a theory that the Musashi Kokufu was originally in this location, although the ruins of a provincial capital have been found in southern Musashi in the city pf Kokubunji, Tokyo.
+This has led to a theory that the Musashi Kokufu was originally in this location, although the ruins of a provincial capital have been found in southern Musashi in the city of Kokubunji, Tokyo.
 In any event, the tumuli in this area date from the end of the 5th century to the 7th century AD.
 The existence of these tumuli were known in the Edo period and were commented upon in local histories, such as the "Shinpen Musashi Fudoki".